alexpaul/Airtable-API-Setup/README.md

 This document walks you through the resources needed to get setup with an Airtable API key and a Project tracker workspace key.
 First sign up to an Airtable account [here](https://airtable.com/).
 Once sign up follow step 1 below to get your API key.
 You will also need the Project tracker key to continue on to step 6 to make a GET request to get the Project tracker data.

+## Objective

+* Attain an Airtable API Key
+* Project tracker key
+* GET request for your Project tracker data
+* POST to your Project tracker

 ## 1. Account
 ![account](Assets/account.jpg)